 Fellows could be placed in various EPA organizations, most of which are located in the Washington, DC area, but could also be located in any of several laboratories, regional offices, or centers throughout the country.
 Applicants will be notified of exact assignment locations during the final selection phase and matching process.

 To qualify for this fellowship, candidates must have received their masters or doctorate degrees from an ASPPH-member school or program of public health within the last five years and be a U.S. Citizen or permanent resident (Green Card).
 Preference will be given to candidates with a Certified in Public Health (CPH).

-View the full list of CEPH-accredited, ASPPH-member schools and programs.
+Visit our member directory and filter by accreditation to see a list of CEPH-accredited, ASPPH-member schools and programs.